Establishing an open source policy: The first step to legal protection

 Check policy details

-- The company name and actual person in charge are reflected in the policy.
+- The company name and the actual person in charge are reflected in the policy.

-- License classification and obligations appropriate for our distribution method are applied.
+- The license classifications and obligations appropriate for your distribution method are applied.

-Example table of contents of main sections of oss-policy.md
+Example table of contents for the main sections of oss-policy.md

 Ensure that the generated policy document contains the sections below.